Screen & Device Guidelines

 Bigger screen = Better

 Central charging station for devices (not in a bedroom)—consider doing this for everyone’s devices (grown-ups, too!).
 You can use something as simple as a basket, drawer, or shoebox.
+Yes, you may need to lock things up in parents’ bedroom.

 Device “bedtime” - at least one hour before the humans’ bedtimes (to avoid the stimulating effects of blue light before bed and to help everyone’s brains and bodies wind down for sleep).